ljbevemyr/PODPProject/handin/README.md

 mpiexec -n <number of processors> ssnew <matrix dimensions> 1
 ```
 ### Test input and output files
 If you want to run the program with a custom inputfile and produce a outputfile with the result.
+The format of the file should only contain the values as doubles listed after each other.
+As the example below:
+Matrix-format:
+a b c
+d e f
+g h i

+File-format for input file:
+a b c d e f g h i

 ```bash
 mpiexec -n <number of processors> ssnew <matrix dimensions> x <name of inputfile> <name of outputfile>
 ```